 (Royal Military College of Canada)

-Located on the grounds of the Canadian Royal Military College, established in 1876, the equivalent of the United States Military Academy at West Point, NY.
+Located on the grounds of the Canadian Royal Military College, established in 1876.
 The Royal Military College Museum is in the Martello Tower (1846).
 The previous fort (a wooden blockhouse with a stone battery) was demolished in 1846, a portion of the stone battery foundation is still visible.
 The Kingston Royal Naval Dockyard was here on Navy Bay from 1792 - 1852.
 The Provincial Marine Naval Depot was first established here in 1789.
 The Point Frederick Blockhouse was built in 1791 for its protection.
 The RMC Commandant's Residence was the former Royal Navy Hospital, built in 1814.
 Other historic buildings/structures at Point Frederick include the lunette/guardhouse (1846), magazine (1846), and the "Stone Frigate" (1820), the Royal Navy's storehouse and barracks.

 ¤ Kingston Martello Towers